 A major part of the works was the replacement of the concrete and steel parapets on either side of the flyover – a highly technical task where the team had to shutter and pour concrete at height.
-The most obvious change for users of the flyover, however, was the transformation on the public space, as Paul noted:
+The most obvious change for users of the flyover, however, was the transformation on the public space.

 “We also installed two new bus shelters and converted an old bus stand into a cycle shelter to build better connections for those taking onward journeys to and from the station.”

 These improvements are reflected across the wider town centre, with the train station works acting as a catalyst for further projects, creating an attractive environment for residents and commuters around and underneath the flyover, introducing new lighting as well as trees, soft landscaping and benches.

 Paul explained: “Throughout the project the design had the desire to create a high-quality village-style environment that encouraged people to stop and enjoy the area, rather than simply passing through.
 This was achieved in the material we used, from durable but attractive granite setts outside the train station forecourt to York stone paving and high-quality lighting designs.